diegomartinez2/DMG/README.md

 # DMG
 ## Just a test
 Just that, tests and trash.
-Do not try to find anything important, just maybe usefull tips.
+Do not try to find anything important, just maybe useful tips.